18 min read

 Instead of becoming a graphic designer who works in any industry, you could become a visual branding designer who works with non-profit organizations.
 In the same vein, a lifestyle and travel blogger could become a travel expert in a specific location.

-It’s even better if you can find a niche that is a highly sought after but doesn’t currently have a high number of competitors in it.
-The more specific you become, the stronger of a solution you will have.
+And it’s even better if you can find a highly sought after niche that doesn’t currently have a high number of competitors in it.
+The more specific you become, the stronger your solution will be.

 How do you go about finding your niche?